TD Ameritrade 529 College Savings Plan

 2You may not make additional contributions to a TD Ameritrade 529 College Savings Plan account when the fair market value of all accounts owned by all account owners in the Trust for the same beneficiary exceeds $360,000.

 Before investing in the Plan, carefully consider the investment objectives, risks, charges and expenses involved.
-This and other information regarding the plan is included in the Program Disclosure Statement, Participation Agreement and each prospectus on the underlying funds, which may be obtained by Emailing us or by calling 877-408-4644.
+This and other information regarding the plan is included in the Program Disclosure Statement and Participation Agreement and each prospectus on the underlying funds, which may be obtained by emailing us at firstname.lastname@example.org or calling 877-408-4644.
 Please read each prospectus, the Program Disclosure Statement and Participation Agreement carefully prior to investing.
-Investment return and principal value of an investment will fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
+Investment return and principal value of an investment will fluctuate so that an investor's units, when withdrawn, may be worth more or less than their original cost.

 You should be aware that other states may sponsor their own qualified tuition plans and may offer a state tax deduction or other benefits that are limited to residents who invest in that plan.
 You should consult with your financial, tax or other advisor about state and local tax benefits or limitations based on your specific situation.
 Favorable tax treatment by your state of residence should be one of many appropriately weighted factors you should consider in making an investment decision.

 The TD Ameritrade 529 College Savings Plan (the "Plan") is one of four college savings plans sponsored by the State of Nebraska and Administered by the Nebraska State Treasurer.
 The Plan offers a series of investment Portfolios within the Nebraska Educational Savings Plan Trust (the "Trust"), which offers other investment Portfolios not affiliated with the Plan.
+Nebraska Educational Savings Plan Trust serves as Issuer.
 The Nebraska State Treasurer serves as Trustee and First National Bank of Omaha serves as Program Manager.
-TD Ameritrade, Inc. markets the Plan.
+TD Ameritrade, Inc. distributes the Plan.
 The Plan is intended to operate as a qualified tuition program, pursuant to Section 529 of the U.S. Internal Revenue Code.

 Every individual's tax situation is different, and it is important to consult a qualified tax advisor regarding the application of the Plan's benefits to your own individual situation.